Nalugu Stambhalata (film)

 Nalugu Stambhalata is a 1982 Telugu-language romantic drama film written and directed by Jandhyala and produced by N. Krishnam Raju under the Navata Arts banner.
 The film features Naresh, Poornima, Pradeep Kondiparthi, and Tulasi in lead roles.
 The music was composed by Rajan–Nagendra.

 The film was a commercial success, running for over 175 days in three centres.
 The film introduced Naresh who went on to establish a successful career in Telugu cinema.
-The comedic duo of Sutti Velu and Sutti Veerabhadra Rao became widely popular due to their roles in the film, leading to more collaborations in the future.
+The comedic duo of Sutti Velu and Sutti Veerabhadra Rao became widely popular due to their roles in the film, leading to future collaborations.
 V. B. Rajendra Prasad remade the film in Hindi as Bekaraar in 1983.

 Plot

-The story revolves around Naresh and Pradeep, two classmates.
+The story revolves around classmates Naresh and Pradeep.
 Naresh is in love with Sarada, but circumstances force him to marry Kamala.
 Meanwhile, Sarada becomes pregnant, and Pradeep marries her to save her honour.
 Naresh, unable to forget Sarada, struggles to accept his life with Kamala.
-The film explores the complexities of relationships and the challenges faced by these characters as they navigate love, sacrifice, and societal expectations.
+The film explores the complexities of relationships and the challenges faced by these characters as they navigate love, family obligations, sacrifice, and societal expectations.